-Traditionally, the bride takes the last name of her husband, although it is not necessary or mandatory.
-However, if you do, it is your responsibility to notify the appropriate agencies and businesses.
-This includes: credit accounts, banks, the Social Security Administration, and the Bureau of Motor Vehicles to have her driver’s license changed.
+Although it is not mandatory to do so, you may take your spouse’s last name.
+It is your responsibility to notify the appropriate agencies and businesses.
+This includes: credit accounts, banks, the Social Security Administration, and the Bureau of Motor Vehicles to have the driver’s license changed.

 Information on changing your name with Social Security may be obtained by contacting: